HOLIDAY HOURS: WE WILL BE CLOSED DECEMBER 24, 25, AND 26, AND JANUARY 1.

 So who is William Wood-Write?

 First of all, yes, there really is a William (Bill).
-A carpenter's son and lifelong woodworker with a true passion for the craft, Bill's love of woodturning began a little over 20 years ago when he bought a lathe and a few blanks and pen kits.
-This led to selling exotic wood pen blanks on a small website called penblanks.ca.
+A carpenter's son and lifelong woodworker with a true passion for the craft, Bill's love of woodturning began 25 years ago when he bought a lathe and a few blanks and pen kits.
+This led to selling exotic wood pen blanks on a small website first built by his wife called penblanks.ca.
 By customer demand, pen kits, tooling and accessories began to be added to the mix; William Wood-Write was born in 2006 and thanks to the support of our dedicated customers especially in Canada, has been growing ever since.

 Today, he is joined in the family business by his daughters, Chantelle and Celine, who are actively involved in every aspect of daily operations and are continuing the family woodworking tradition into a third generation.